 “Localized drug delivery has the potential to improve transplant outcomes by providing sustained exposure to efficacious drug concentrations while avoiding systemic drug administration and off-target effects,” Dr. Naziruddin says.
 “The second study has given us hope that we do not need to treat the whole patient with the drug, but simply treat in the local environment.”

-Both studies were published and have received great interest, Dr. Naziruddin continues.
-The Baylor team presented the studies in 2018 at the International Pancreas and Islet Transplant Association meeting, where the studies were recognized as the best studies in the entire conference.
+The Baylor team presented these studies in 2018 at the International Pancreas and Islet Transplant Association meeting, where the studies were recognized as best in the entire conference.
+Dr. Naziruddin explains both studies are published and have received great interest.
 The Baylor team is now working to design some clinical trials to show the efficacy of these studies.
 Baylor Dallas is also involved in multicenter studies designed to improve outcomes of total pancreatectomy and auto islet transplantation.